From Pandas to Production: How we built dlt as the right ELT tool for Normies

 Towards a paid offering

-dlt is an open core product, meaning it won’t be gated to push you to the paid version at some point.
+dlt is an open-source product, meaning it won’t be gated to push you to the paid version at some point.
 Instead, much like Kafka and Confluent, we will offer things around dlt to help you leverage it in your context.

-If you are interested to help us research what’s needed, you can apply for our design partnership program, that aims to help you deploy dlt, while helping us learn about your challenges.
+If you are interested in helping us research what’s needed, you can apply for our design partnership program, which aims to help you deploy dlt, while allowing us to learn about your challenges.

 Call to action.